webbcam/tiflash/docs/source/api.rst

 API Reference
 =============

-Below are the APIs for each flavor of flashing module (core, ccflash, mspflash, etc.)
+Below are the Python APIs for each flavor of flashing module (core, ccflash, mspflash, etc.)

 .. toctree::
     :maxdepth: 2